symbiote/silverstripe-advancedworkflow/README.md

 * On the "Manager Approval" action, add a transition and call it "Accept and Publish" and select "Publish item" as the next action.
 * Create another transition on the "Manager Approval" action and call it "Reject and Cancel", then select "Cancel" as the next action, then select "Save".
 * Select the "Save" button at the bottom of the screen to finalize your workflow, and you're done.

+## Security

+### `whitelist_template_variables`

+The `NotifyUsersWorkflowAction` workflow action has a configuration parameter, `whitelist_template_variables`.
+Currently this variable defaults to false in order to retain backwards compatibility.
+In a future major release it will be changed to default to true.

+Setting this configuration variable to true will limit template variables available in the email template sent as part of the notify users action to a known-safe whitelist.
+When it is false, the template may reference any accessible parameter.
+As this template is editable in the CMS, whitelisting these parameters ensures CMS admins can not bypass data access restrictions.

 ## Contributing